querytechnology/tqc-py/README.md

 ## Installation

 - Make sure you have an API key for the TinyQueries&trade; Compiler.
 You can get one here: https://tinyqueries.com/signup.
-You can choose to add `TINYQUERIES_API_KEY` to your ENV variabeles OR add it to the `.env` file of your project if you have one.
+You can choose to add `TINYQUERIES_API_KEY` to your ENV variables.
 - Make sure you have Python and pip installed
 - run `pip install tqc`